-Research has shown that most people need at least three months in treatment to significantly address, reduce, or stop their substance use, and best outcomes are associated with longer durations of engaged treatment.1
+Research has shown that most people need at least three months of treatment to significantly address, reduce, or stop their substance use, and best outcomes are associated with longer durations of engaged treatment.

 Every person’s experience with substance use disorder is unique, so treatment plans are most successful when they’re tailored to individual needs.
 Here are the most common components of a substance use disorder treatment plan.

-For many types of substance use disorder, treatment includes an initial period of withdrawal management, often referred to as 'detoxification,' in which the physical symptoms of withdrawal are safely managed.
-This may take place at an inpatient treatment facility or outpatient program under the care of a medical professional.
+For many types of substance use disorders, treatment includes an initial period of withdrawal management, often referred to as 'detoxification,' in which the physical symptoms of withdrawal are safely managed.
+This may take place at an inpatient treatment facility, or at an outpatient program under the care of a medical professional.
 Attempting to quit a substance "cold turkey" can be dangerous or even fatal for people who are addicted to alcohol, opioids, or benzodiazepines.
 Medically-supervised withdrawal management must be part of any addiction treatment plan.

 Counseling and behavioral therapy

-Support groups4 include 12-Step programs such as Alcoholics Anonymous or Narcotics Anonymous, as well as programs that utilize SMART recovery approaches or other peer-counseling programs.
-These programs provide opportunities where people in recovery can connect with one another in a supportive, safe environment.
+Support groups include 12-Step programs, such as Alcoholics Anonymous or Narcotics Anonymous, as well as programs that utilize SMART recovery approaches or other peer-counseling programs.
+These programs provide opportunities for people in recovery to connect with one another in a supportive, safe environment.
 While support programs like the 12 Steps can be an invaluable resource for some people in recovery, it's important to remember two things: they don't work for everyone, and these programs alone are not an adequate substitute for evidence-based medical treatment for addiction.
 Learn more here.

-The ultimate goal of substance use disorder treatment isn’t simply to eliminate the use of a specific substance—it’s to help the person with addiction move forward to become a full member of their community, maintaining steady work and healthy relationships.
+The ultimate goal of treatment isn’t simply to eliminate substance use—it’s to help the person with addiction move forward in their life.
 As you or someone you love works toward that goal, it’s helpful to keep the following considerations about substance use disorder treatment in mind.

 Addiction is a disease, and it can be treated.